Husky men’s basketball team gets a midseason addition in three-star point guard Dominiq Penn

 Penn averaged 11.2 points and 4.5 assists during his senior season at Hamilton Heights Christian Academy in Tennessee before transferring to Sunrise Christian.

-Currently, there’s a logjam at Washington’s point guard position that includes leading scorer Quade Green, backup Nate Pryor and Marcus Tsohonis, who has played sparingly this season.
+Currently, there’s a logjam at Washington’s point-guard position that includes leading scorer Quade Green, backup Nate Pryor and Marcus Tsohonis, who has played sparingly this season.

 During the 247Sports, Penn noted the benefits of joining the Huskies now considering he’ll still have four years of eligibility after the season.
 [The NCAA granted 2020-21 student-athletes an additional season of competition due to the coronavirus pandemic.]